 Category: Energy Demand, Energy Efficiency

-Laboratory spaces are often the most energy intensive spaces on campuses, consuming 4 to 5 times the energy of typical commercial spaces and accounting for up to 70% of a given campus’ energy footprint.
-This substantial impact makes laboratories a key focus area for energy, waste, and carbon management.
 Green Lab programs are focused behavior change programs that address energy conservation, safety, and waste reduction opportunities.
-These may include purchasing energy efficient equipment, designing experiments to minimize electricity and water usage, purchasing green supplies, maintaining lab equipment to maximize efficiency, utilizing green chemistry practices, sharing of lab space and equipment when feasible, and training of staff and students in green lab practices.
+Programs may include designing experiments to minimize electricity and water usage, purchasing green supplies, maintaining lab equipment to maximize efficiency, utilizing green chemistry practices, sharing of lab space and equipment when feasible, and training of staff and students in green lab practices.
 Many of these best practices are often rolled up into a Green Labs Certification program to help guide labs in improving their environmental footprint.
 Done right, green lab practices can greatly reduce waste and energy consumption in labs without sacrificing the integrity or accuracy of scientific results.
 Green Lab programs are focused on changes people in the labs can make.
 Green Lab programs are most effective when paired with a related Smart Labs program.

 - Lower laboratory utility and operating costs